spencerpike/website-setup/pages/essay-01.md

 {% include feature/nav-menu.html sections="Introduction;Conclusion;Notes" %}

 # History 320 Essay

+{% include feature/line-chart.html data="sotu-20th-century" topic="America at war" %}
+This graph shows a very good demonstration of how often wartime was mentionded during State of the Union Addresses from 1900-2000.
 Baseball is a sport that has been played for generations.
 It is often considered 'America's Pastime.'
 There have been many great baseball players throughout history.
 *Many people around the world also play baseball.* **One of the ways that different countries around the world can showcase their skills is during the Wrold Baseball Classic.** [MLB Homepage](https://www.mlb.com/).
-This is a list of the best Major League baseball players today -Mike Trout
+This is a list of the best Major League baseball players today

+-Mike Trout
 -Juan Soto
 -Joey Votto